 - On: When unexpected on/off sequences are received for a note and a channel, Napo creates a warning message in the log and ignores the unexpected command.
 For a sequence on-on-off-off, for example, a warning is displayed for the second "on".
 The following "off" deactivates the corresponding sound, and the second "off" gives another warning.
 This is the behaviour that was used up to Napo 4.19.
 It helps finding and inspecting problems in the MIDI setup, for example when the same channel is used by two keyboards or when the wiring is not reliable.
 An on-command which, for whatever reason, is missing its associated off-command, thus conforms in behaviour to a mechanical organ when a tone gets stuck: One simply hits the key once more to resolve the jamming, because the on-off sequence that is sent by this leads to a warning, but does also switch off the respective sound.

-While it is wise to let the check stay active when playing manually, it might be useful to deactivate it for rendering MIDI files (as demonstrated in YouTube), because even MIDI files of organ and piano music can occasionally contain interleaves on-off commands.
+While it is wise to let the check stay active when playing manually, it might be useful to deactivate it for rendering MIDI files (as demonstrated in MarcMoerd app as MIDI player) because even MIDI files of organ and piano music can occasionally contain interleaved on-off commands.